srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     Notice that this command is not passing in the `--auth-method`.
 By omitting this parameter, the default value of `shared_private_key` will be used.

+1. Take a minute to review the JSON output of this command.

-1. Notice when the command completes, there is a blog of JSON returned to the terminal.
+    Notice when the command completes, there is a blog of JSON returned to the terminal.
 This JSON includes a few details for the configuration of the **IoT Device** that was just created.
 Notice the `symmetricKey` node that contains the Symmetric Keys that can be used to authenticate the device with Azure IoT Hub, or when the child device connects to the parent IoT Edge Gateway.

-    Copy the **primaryKey** for this IoT Device so it can be used later.
+    You will need the **primaryKey** for this IoT Device so it can be used later.

     ```json
         {